-On this day in history, Sept.
-23, 1805, history books used to tell us “Pike’s Treaty” was signed, the first time Dakota people ceded lands to the U.S. government in what is now Minnesota.
+On this day, Sept.
+23, 1805, history books tell us “Pike’s Treaty” was signed, the first time Dakota people ceded lands to the U.S. government in what is now Minnesota.
 It covered 100,000 acres, including what are now the cities of Minneapolis and St. Paul as well as Fort Snelling.

 The problem is, it wasn’t a treaty at all.
 It wasn’t negotiated on behalf of the U.S. government.
 Most Dakota leaders did not agree to it.

 The City of Minneapolis has released the first part of a new report on Native American history in the Minneapolis area.
 It focuses on Native American history here prior to the arrival of Europeans and the conflicts that arose immediately after.

 The city is hosting a public hearing to take comments on Part I of the research, Tuesday, June 28, 6:00 p.m. – 8:00 p.m. at the Minnesota Indian Women’s Resource Center, 2300 15th Ave.
 S.